Year 2000 problem: Private sector response

-The Y2K issue was a major topic of discussion in the late 1990s and as such showed up in most popular media.
+The Y2K issue was a major topic of discussion in the late 1990s and as such showed up in much popular media.
 A number of "Y2K disaster" books were published such as Deadline Y2K by Mark Joseph.
 Movies such as Y2K: Year to Kill capitalized on the currency of Y2K, as did numerous TV shows, comic strips, and computer games.